CallumGilly/race-time-keeper-version-2/README.md

 ## Running the code

-The program can currently be ran with: `docker-compose -f docker-compose.dev.yml up --build`
+The program can currently be ran with: `docker-compose -f docker-compose.dev.yml up --build` and tested with: `docker build -t race-time-keeper --target test .`

 ## Credits